loyaltypollution/tp/docs/UserGuide.md

 Ans: Yes, the visit count can be edited via the `customeredit`.

-#### Q14: What do I do when there is a blank screen after my `stafffind` or `customerfind` returns no results
+#### Q14: How do I view all staff or customers again after using find commands?

-Ans: Use the `staffind all/true` command to show all existing staff again.
+Ans: Use the `stafffind all/true` command to show all staff, or `customerfind all/true` to show all customers again.

 --------------------------------------------------------------------------------------------------------------------